What is Vibram? The philosophy behind its yellow logo

 We value the feeling that "you can commute, go to festivals, and travel with just these shoes."

-This balance may be what suits the "realistic shoe selection" of today's world.
+The design is classic and natural, while still maintaining durability and grip.
+This balance may be what suits the "realistic shoe selection" of today's era.

 The problem with long-lasting shoes: The upper breaks first